decaffeinate/decaffeinate/README.md

 ## Options

+* `--literate`: Treat the input file as Literate CoffeeScript.
 * `--keep-commonjs`: Do not convert `require` and `module.exports` to `import` and `export`.
 * `--force-default-export`: When converting to `export`, use a single